-Proponent Completes the online self-assessment to consider suitability of the proposal against the scope of the Policy requirements, and published government priorities and other relevant information. ----------- --

-Compulsory Pre-submission Meeting

-• Contacts MLP Secretariat to arrange a pre-submission meeting.
-Proponent • Attends a pre-submission meeting and clearly articulates high level concept of proposal and how it addresses MLP scope and priorities, including cost and benefit to the State. • Be prepared to investigate the merits and shortcomings of the proposed concept. • Schedules and attends pre-submission meeting.
+Proponent • Completes the online Pre-Submission Meeting Request Form to consider suitability of the proposal against the scope of the Policy requirements, and published government priorities and other relevant information.
+Compulsory Pre-submi ssion Meeting Contacts MLP Secretariat to arrange a pre-submission meeting.
+Proponent Attends a pre-submission meeting and clearly articulates high level concept of proposal and how it addresses MLP scope and priorities, including cost and benefit to the State.
+Be prepared to investigate the merits and shortcomings of the proposed concept.
+Schedules and attends pre-submission meeting.
 MLP Secretariat • Provide advice on the type of information required at Stage 1 and whether the proposal has a reasonable chance of meeting the Policy requirements before proponents invest in developing a full concept proposal.